KastenKlicker/SecureServerBackup/README.md

   - Minecraft Server running on PaperMC's 1.16.5 v617 server-software and Java 11
   - FTPS Server Fritzbox 7590
   - SFTP VServer Ubuntu 20.04

+Runs on Spigot, but use PaperMC as server software for better performance.